huggingface/blog/how-to-generate.md

     Output:
     ----------------------------------------------------------------------------------------------------
-    I enjoy walking with my cute dog, but I don't like to be at home too much.
-I also find it a bit weird when I'm out shopping.
-I am always away from my house a lot, but I do have a few friends
+    I enjoy walking with my cute dog, but I don't like to chew on it.
+I like to eat it and not chew on it.
+I like to be able to walk with my dog."

+    So how did you decide

 </div>